hayden-huynh/Flutter-Learning/learning-notes.md

   ```
   - This use case is typically useful when you want to create a global ***constant*** variable that are accessible in many places without passing it through constructors.

+- Alternative listening approach: wrap the listening widget with `Consumer` and implement the '`builder`' argument.
+  - Advantage of `Consumer` is that we can wrap smaller widget to rebuild exactly what needs to be and not everything around.

+- Use `Multiprovider` and put all `ChangeNotifierProvider` into the '`providers`' list when a widget should have multiple providers.

 ## mixin and the `with` keyword

 - Example of a `mixin`: